+- the leasing company (the lessor)

-- the supplier of goods - the user of goods (the lessee)
+- the supplier of goods

+- the user of goods (the lessee)

 Leasing company (lessor) buys the goods from the producer or supplier and subsequently leases the goods to the lessee.
 The goods are delivered from the supplier to the lessee.